ourcodingclub/tutorials-in-progress/future_developments.md

 * .RData objects
 * Saving a workspace

-## Time Series Data (John has dibs - Will hopefully write up over the summer)
-* lubridate
-* zoo
-* xts
-* quantmod
-* plotting using ggplot2

 ## Structural Equation Modelling

-## Intro to Python (Need someone else to run this, Geology/geography/geomorphology folk use it a lot, talk to Simon Mudd)
-	* Boris Gailleton (Geomorphology Masters student starting PhD Sept 2017)

 ## Coding etiquette and reproducible research (Gergana has dibs)
 * Formatting graphs and tables for professional publication